apostrophecms/apostrophe-documentation/api-reference/apostrophe/files/server-side.md

 ### `areaImages(page, 'body' [, options])` `(array)`

-This is a convenience method that returns files with a `group: 'image'` property referenced within an area, and takes all of the same parameters as [areaFiles](#area-files).
+This is a convenience method that returns files with a `group: 'images'` property referenced within an area, and takes all of the same parameters as [areaFiles](#area-files).
 It also allows for the alternative syntax.

 ### `areaImage(page, 'body' [, options])` `(object)`

-This is a convenience method that returns the first file with a `group: 'image'` property referenced within an area (an option of `limit: 1`), and takes all of the same parameters as [areaFiles](#area-files).
+This is a convenience method that returns the first file with a `group: 'images'` property referenced within an area (an option of `limit: 1`), and takes all of the same parameters as [areaFiles](#area-files).
 It also allows for the alternative syntax.